XiaoHan0144/XiaoHan0144/README.md

 # Here is the homepage of XiaoHan0144 #
 **Personal introduction**
 >
->A student who can't code QwQ
+>Is a student who is trying to learn programming QwQ
 >

 ## XiaoHan0144's Github Stats Card ##